Stop Dog Pulling & Bolting: 3 Proven Leash Fixes + Escape-Proof Collar Trick

 Bonus: The Secret Behind Split-Collar Anti-Escape Systems

 Here’s where it gets interesting—especially if you’ve got a “Houdini hound” on your hands.
-A split dog collar design (also called dual-loop or escape-proof structure) combines:- A neck loop for gentle positioning

 - A chest loop that anchors under the ribs